Siddharth11/iTunes-Remote/README.md

 # iTunes Remote
 Control iTunes by other devices on same network (even a hotspot without internet would do)
+Built using AppleScript, Socket.io, React, and Redux

 **(work in progress)**